Home > Blog > UWB Tracking: Unraveling Predictions and Emerging Trends

 UWB technology provides a high degree of security due to the characteristics of its signal.
 It operates at very high frequencies and uses low-power, short-duration pulses, making it difficult for traditional receivers to detect or jam, even with the most advanced interference techniques.

-UWB technology employs a Time of Flight (ToF) mechanism that sends ultra-short pulses to measure the time taken for these pulses to reach the receiver.
+UWB technology employs a Time of Flight (ToF) mechanism that sends ultra-short pulses to measure the time taken for these UWB pulses to reach the receiver.
 This allows for precise and reliable distance measurements.
-However, as with any wireless communication, the data transmitted within these pulses needs to be encrypted to ensure security.
-Due to these features, UWB has gained traction in industries that prioritize secure and precise communication, including military and government sectors.
+However, as with any wireless communication technology, the data transmitted within these pulses needs to be encrypted to ensure security.
+Due to these features, UWB has gained traction in industries that prioritize secure and precise communication, including military radar systems and government sectors.

 High Data Rates